Breast Enlargement using implants

 This complication is by far the most common problem with implants.
 It is the single most common reason for exchange of implants – more surgery!
 The body normally forms a thin envelope of scar around the implant called a capsule.
 However, this capsule can become thickened and tightened, making the implant feel hard and even changing its shape.
 If it is very bad, the implant can feel and look like a tennis ball and is often uncomfortable and even painful.
 The cause of capsular contracture in most cases is thought to be due to low-level contamination of the surface of the implant with bacteria (usually harmless skin bugs).
 These bacteria cause ongoing irritation and inflammation in the surrounding capsule eventually leading to contracture.
 We take many additional precautions to ensure the sterility of implants, (14 point plan) but absolute sterility may be impossible to achieve.
 The implants can also become colonised many months or years after surgery by bacteria entering the bloodstream at the time of an injury, surgical or dental work or an infection such as cystitis.

 The newer designs of implants have features to reduce the chance of this happening.
 However, capsular contracture still occurs to some extent in around 3-4% of patients in their first year after surgery.
 Additionally, 1-2 % of patients will develop capsular contracture every subsequent year, which means that by 5 years the contracture rate may be as high as 10%.
 If the contracture is very mild and symmetrical, most women will not need treatment.
-However is it more severe, the feel and appearance will no longer be acceptable to most women and further surgery will be required.
+However if it more severe, the feel and appearance will no longer be acceptable to most women and further surgery will be required.
 The operation involves removal of the implant and the capsule (capsulectomy), and a new implant is then returned to the fresh pocket.
 Some patients are very unfortunate and they get recurrence of their capsule despite a second or even third operation.
-Some surgeons use polyurethane coated implants and claim that they have a lower capsular contracture rate, however many do not agree with this.
-Nonetheless, polyurethane implants may be a useful alternative particularly if contracture has already occurred.

 Capsular contractures can occasionally be associated with chronic seromas, a fluid collection around the implant.
 These collections can enlarge and shrink unpredictably, giving the appearance of a different sized breast on that side.
-This uncommon association of capsules with seromas has recently been linked with a rare form of lymphoma (cancer).
+This uncommon association of capsules with seromas has recently been linked with a rare form of lymphoma, ALCL (cancer).
+We recommend that all cases of new swelling of a breast with an implant needs investigation.

 Anaplastic Large cell lymphoma,(BIA-ALCL)